fecton/fecton/README.md

 # Andrii Lytvynenko
 ## DevOps / Computer Science / Programming
 Salut!
-I am Andrii Lytvynenko, interested in Java, Python and DevOps
+I am Andrii Lytvynenko, DevOps Engineer and Computer Science student

 Here is more information about me
 - 🔭 I’m currently working on becoming a professional
-- 🌱 I’m currently learning DevOps and Java
+- 🌱 I’m currently learning DevOps and Computer Science
-- 👯 I’m looking to collaborate on project development
+- 👯 I’m looking to collaborate on DevOps, Java, and Python projects
-- 🤔 I’m looking for help with helpful experience
+- 🤔 I’m looking for help with knowledge and professional experience
 - 💬 Ask me about everything
 - 📫 How to reach me:
     * Website: https://alytvynenko.net